tsunami643/blogdraft/_posts/2019-07-18-ti9-team-guide.md

 In VP's defense, this is a young team (literally, their oldest player is DM at 21) with minimal LAN experience to begin with.
 Additionally, they were also operating with no coach until now for TI.

 **What would success look like?** The EEU/CIS region hasn't even had a team place top 4 at TI since TI3 Na`Vi, so anything near there would be impressive.
-After placing 2nd and 3rd at the two online ESL tournaments after the DPC ended, no one should be questioning if this squad is actually good.
-What people don't know, however, is if they can handle pressure.
+No one is really doubting if this squad is good, but what we don't know is if they can handle pressure.
 This roster hasn't ever even played in front of a crowd before.

-<sub>Which means that TI10 should feel natural.</sub>
+<p style="font-size: 0.85em;">Which means that TI10 should feel natural.</p>

 **What to spam in Twitch chat when VP are winning?** `I ALWAYS BELIEVED IN GPK STORM`